btdt: “been there, done that”

 RESTORE_EXIT_CODE=$?

-, so we are using this as the target directory.
+npm will install the dependencies into node_modules, so we are using this as the target directory.

 Furthermore, we will store the exit code because it comes in handy in the next step.
-It will be 0
+It will be 0 if the cache was

 restored successfully from the first given key, and non-zero otherwise.
-(Use the --success-rc-on-any-key
+(Use the --success-rc-on-any-key flag to

 return a zero exit code no matter the key that was used to restore the cache.)